urakubo/Dojo-standalone/Workflows.md

         Binary was executed!
 ```

-10. Select "Plugins → 3D Filters" from the UNI-EM dropdown menu to lauch the dialogue "3D Filters".
+10. Select "Plugins → 3D Filters" from the UNI-EM dropdown menu to launch the dialogue "3D Filters".
 	- Select the Label tab.
 	- Set "Target Folder" as **[UNI-EM]/data/_2DNN_segmentation** .
 	- Set "Output Folder" as **[UNI-EM]/data/_2DNN_segmentation2"** .